Jan Przyrowski

-Jan Przyrowski (born 31 July 2008) is a Polish racing driver who competes in the 2025 F4 Spanish Championship with Campos Racing.
+Jan Przyrowski (born 31 July 2008) is a Polish racing driver who last competed in the Formula Regional European Championship with RPM.

+He previously competed in the 2025 F4 Spanish Championship with Campos Racing, finishing third.
+He is also the 2025 Formula Winter Series runner-up.

 Career

 Karting

 Przyrowski began competitive karting in 2015 in Poland, winning the Polish Championship in the Baby ROK class the following year.
 He entered European karting stage in 2018, finishing 30th in the WSK Champions Cup in the 60 Mini class.

-In 2020, Przyrowski finished 3rd in the WSK Euro Series in the 60 Mini class and moved to the OK-Junior class in 2021.
-He achieved his best results during the 2022 season, winning the WSK Euro Series, and finishing 2nd and 3rd in CIK-FIA European Championship and CIK-FIA World Championship respectively, all in OK-J class.
+In 2020, Przyrowski finished third in the WSK Euro Series in the 60 Mini class and moved to the OK-Junior class in 2021.
+He achieved his best results during the 2022 season, winning the WSK Euro Series, and finishing second and third in CIK-FIA European Championship and CIK-FIA World Championship respectively, all in OK-J class.
 In 2023, Przyrowski advanced to the OK class for his final year in karts.

 Formula 4

 2023

 In late 2023, Przyrowski attended the Ferrari Driver Academy scout camp organised by the ACI.